xinlinli1990/CarND-Behavioral-Cloning-P3/README.md

 The simulator allow player manipulate the steering angle and the throttle of the vehicle.

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior.
-* Build a convolution neural network in Keras that control steering angles from images
+* Train a convolution neural network in Keras that predict steering angles from images.
-* Use PID to control the throttle that maintain the car speed
+* Use PID to control the throttle that maintain the car speed.
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around both tracks without leaving the road.

 ## Video